 Your gift to the Gateway Horizons Project assures women and children’s safety for decades to come!

-Children like Sasha and their moms will find safe shelter and services to help them forge a better path to escaping violence and poverty.
+Children like Sasha and their moms can find safe shelter and services to help them forge a better path to escaping violence.

-Women like Michelle who call or text YWCA’s 24-hour phone and text message help lines will receive crisis intervention support and referrals to services
+Women like Michelle who call or text YWCA’s 24-hour phone and text message help lines can receive crisis intervention support and referrals to services

 Rita is surviving the unimaginable with YWCA’s help and guidance